frontenddogma/web-development-glossary/manuscript/n.md

 : A database that provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.
 Such databases have existed since the late 1960s, but the name “NoSQL” was only coined in the early 21st century.
 NoSQL databases are increasingly used in big data and real-time web applications.
 NoSQL systems are also sometimes called “Not only SQL” to emphasize that they may support SQL-like query languages, or sit alongside SQL databases in polyglot persistent architectures.
 Motivations for NoSQL include: simplicity of design, simpler “horizontal” scaling to clusters of machines, finer control over availability, and limiting the object-relational impedance mismatch.
 The data structures used by NoSQL databases (e.g., key-value, column, graph, or document) are different from those used by default in relational databases, making some operations faster in NoSQL.&nbsp;[†](#w-nosql)

 Not a Number
 : A member of a numeric data type that can be interpreted as a value that is undefined or unrepresentable, especially in floating-point arithmetic.
-Systematic use of NaNs was introduced by the IEEE 754 floating-point standard in 1985, along with the representation of other non-finite quantities such as infinities.&nbsp;[†](#w-nan)
+Systematic use of NaNs was introduced by the IEEE&nbsp;754 floating-point standard in 1985, along with the representation of other non-finite quantities such as infinities.&nbsp;[†](#w-nan)

 npm
 : A package manager for the JavaScript programming language. npm is the default package manager for the JavaScript runtime environment Node.js.
 It consists of a command-line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
 The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.
 The package manager and the registry are managed by npm. npm was created in 2010.&nbsp;[†](#w-npm) ℹ︎&nbsp;[npmjs.com](https://www.npmjs.com/)